xiaojieliu123/xiaojieliu1002.github.io/content/authors/admin/_index.md

   url: "https://www.economics.northwestern.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am from <a href="https://en.wikipedia.org/wiki/Puno" target="_blank">Puno, Peru</a></span>,  and currently I'm a Ph.D. candidate at the Economics Department of Northwestern University working on Econometrics.
+bio: I'm a Ph.D. candidate at the Economics Department of Northwestern University working on Econometrics.

 interests:
 - Econometrics